-The short-term student category (formerly known as “student visitors”) provides for those people who wish to come to the UK as a visitor and undertake a short period of study which will be completed within the period of their leave (maximum six months unless applying under the concession for English language courses – 11 months).
-Short-term students (that is, those studying on courses of six months’ duration or less) who do not intend to work part-time or undertake a paid or unpaid work placement as part of their course can also apply within this category.
+The short-term student category (formerly known as “student visitors”) provides for those people who wish to come to the UK as a visitor and undertake a short period of study, which will be completed within the period of their leave (maximum 6 months unless applying under the concession for English language courses – 11 months).
+Short-term students (that is, those studying on courses of 6 months’ duration or less) who do not intend to work part-time or undertake a paid or unpaid work placement as part of their course can also apply within this category.

 The UN definition of short-term migrants relates to those who change their country of usual residence for between three and 12 months for the purposes of work or study.
 In line with this UN definition, the analysis of visas presented here relates solely to those who have arrived in the UK for work or study on short-term visas.